What's New in Portworx Backup

 Features

-• Health Check: the health check feature enhances pre-installation and upgrade validations, including Kubernetes version checks, storage class validation, and blocking unsupported upgrade paths.
-It simplifies debugging with detailed reports, user-friendly error messages, and helm enhancements, to ensure smoother deployments.
-Besides, health check enhances user experience in install and upgrade scenarios.
+Health Check: the health check feature enhances pre-installation and upgrade validations, including Kubernetes version checks, storage class validation, and blocking unsupported upgrade paths.
+It simplifies debugging with detailed reports, user-friendly error messages, and Helm enhancements to ensure smoother deployments.
+In addition, health check enhances user experience in installation and upgrade scenarios.

-• Parallel Backup Schedule: this feature ensures that scheduled backups occur at every scheduled interval, even if the previous backup is still in progress.
-It allows subsequent backups to start as long as all Portworx volume snapshots are complete and the user has opted for parallel backup schedules.
+Parallel Backup Schedule: this feature ensures that scheduled backups occur at every scheduled interval, even if the previous backup is still in progress.
+Subsequent backups can start as long as all Portworx volume snapshots are complete and the user has opted for parallel backup schedules.

 Enhancements

-• Email Alerts with SMTP TLS: this enhancement improves email security by enabling encrypted connections using STARTTLS and custom certificates.
+STARTTLSand custom certificates.
 With this improvement, users can ensure compliance with organizational security standards by uploading their own certificates, including CA certificates.
-It supports secure communication over commonly used SMTP ports (25, 465, and 587) and ensures robust encryption for email validation and transmission.
+It supports secure communication over commonly used SMTP ports (25, 465, and 587) and ensures robust encryption for email validation and transmission. -

 Fixes